commitd/invest-server/documentation/docs/ui.dev-ui-extension.md

 Our plugin doesn't have any actions itself, but perhaps it could be passed the name of someone to say hello to.

-The way a InvestUiPlugin React component recieves a action is through its props.
+The way a InvestUiPlugin React component receives an action is through its props.
 Lets change App.tsx to respond to those props.

 ```typescript